BC Teachers' Council

 Presenting at a meeting: Review the BCTC Meeting Rules (PDF) - specifically, the section called "Input to the BCTC."
 Individuals from the public will be invited to present during the "Comment Period."

 Attending in person: Use the instructions below to register to attend a meeting.
-When you arrive on the fourth floor, follow the signs to the public meeting room and sign in.
-We will give you a name badge to wear during the meeting.
+When you arrive for the meeting, follow the signs to the meeting room and sign in.
 You must turn off any mobile devices.
-You will receive directions to the public washrooms, but you will not have access to other areas of the office.
 If you cannot follow these safety and security instructions, we may ask you to leave the meeting.

 Attending by virtual video conference: Use the instructions below to register for a meeting.
 We will contact you with instructions on how to attend.